 Operating Agency shall immediately report any attempt by the County officer or employee to solicit such improper consideration.
-The Report shall be made to the Executive Director or the County Auditor-Controller's Employee Fraud Hotline (800) 544-6861.
+The Report shall be made to the Executive Director of the Commission or the County Auditor-Controller's Employee Fraud Hotline (800) 544-6861.